Here is a simple but effective guide to broken link building for SEO. You will discover how to find broken links and use them to your advantage.

 4. “content marketing” + “useful resources.”

-With the first search, this is what you’ll get from Google:
+With the third search from the list above, this is what you’ll get from Google:

-The first page on the search results is Neil’s blog, and on checking for broken links using the Check My Links tool, you get 155 links with 2 invalids/broken links.
-This is much better, considering we picked a well-maintained blog.
+The first page on the search results is Spiralytics, and on checking for broken links using the Check My Links tool, you get 150 links with 0 invalids/broken links.
+This is much better, considering we picked a well-maintained webpage.

-So you could then go ahead and reach out to Neil with an excellent replacement for the dead content (more on this later).
+So you could then go ahead and reach out to Spiralytics with an excellent replacement for the dead content (more on this later).

 Find Broken Links, then Sites Linking to the dead content.

 Instead of targeting one site in your broken link building campaign, you can scale up and search for broken links then target those sites linking to the dead content.
-Here you’ll need to use broken link building tools such as Ahrefs’ broken link checker.
+Here you’ll need to use broken link building tools such as BacklinkGap.

-As you can see, there’s a page on the site that no longer exists but has 31 referring domains.
+You could, for example. find a page on your site that no longer exists but has 31 referring domains.
 To know what the content of the dead URL was, you can use a Wayback Machine.

-You can get the most of your broken link building strategy by reaching out to the 31 sites linking to the dead content on Tinybuddha.
+You can get the most of your broken link-building strategy by reaching out to the 31 sites linking to the dead content on your website.

 Check for broken Outgoing Links.